mjrlgue/hashnode-blogs/cm02gd5oe000509me62ifc0wa.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1707676639364/a9428aca-bde7-496b-a479-fff371aada8b.jpeg align="center")

-The steps to mock-up your data are as follows:
+The steps to mock your data are as follows:

 1. Ask the right person in your organization for a data sample or data scheme *(ex: what a JSON look like? data schema? etc.)*

-2. write your Python script (aka mock-up script)
+2. write your Python script (aka mock script)

 3. and start ingesting!

-The example we will be using to illustrate how to mock up the data is the [Android mobile payment from Google](https://developers.google.com/pay/api/android/reference/request-objects#final-price-example) as described below:
+The example we will be using to illustrate how to mock the data is the [Android mobile payment from Google](https://developers.google.com/pay/api/android/reference/request-objects#final-price-example) as described below:

 ```json
 "transactionInfo": {